Using Logic Jumps

 Logic Jumps Aren't Working

-Make sure that you have only one element that collects data (Multiple Choice, Free text input, Slider, Rating, Dropdown, etc), per page.
+Make sure that you have only one element that collects data (Single/Multiple Choice, Yes/No, Short/Long Answer, Slider, Rating, Dropdown, etc.), per page.

 Whenever you drag a second element that collects data to the page, the logic jump feature becomes disabled in the Click Behavior dropdown and currently selected logic jumps become inactive.